yrom1/ty/README.md

 + set +x
 ```

-Or you can pass a Python file to run that file after doing the formatting above:
+Or, you can pass a Python file to `py` to run that file, after doing the formatting and type checking described above:

 ```
 $ py hello.py